-The first argument to this function is a string which specifies the points where the split has to take place.
-This argument can be treated as a simple string or as a regular expression.
+- separator: It is used to specify the character, or the regular expression, to use for splitting the string.
 If the separator is unspecified then the entire string becomes one single array element.
 The same also happens when the separator is not present in the string.
 If the separator is an empty string (“”) then every character of the string is separated.

-Examples for the above function are provided below:
+Examples of the above function are provided below:

-In this example the function split() creates an array of strings by splitting str wherever ” ” occurs.
+Example 2: In this example, the function split() creates an array of strings by splitting str wherever ” ” occurs.

-In this example the function split() creates an array of strings by splitting str wherever ” ” occurs.
+Example 3: In this example, the function split() creates an array of strings by splitting str wherever ” ” occurs.
 The second argument 2 limits the number of such splits to only 2.

 - Chrome 1 and above

 - Firefox 1 and above

 - Internet Explorer 4 and above